DroneDock/platform_control/README.md

 ## Setup
 ### Configuring Virtual Environment
-To setup the virtual environment neccessary for this project, namely the following modules:

-* **Raspberry Pi GPIO** - Library to control GPIO pins for the raspberry pi
-* **Adafruit BNO055** - Library to control the specific IMU model
+To setup the python environment for the Raspberry Pi Model 4 (main board for this project), **python 3.9.2** is needed due to dependency limitations of the ArUco detection code.
+Since the default python version for the Pi 4 is version 3.11.2, we can change the environment with the **pyenv** program.
+The tutorial on how to use this is shown in [this youtube video](https://www.youtube.com/watch?v=QdlopCUuXxw&t=6s).

+The required packages are listed in *requirements.txt*.

 Run the following code:
 ```code